Streaming Algorithms for Geometric Steiner Forest: Proof of Lemma : Subset MST Query in Streaming

 To estimate the number of small components, we use the BFS algorithm with a stochastic stopping condition; this idea was first applied in~\cite{DBLP:journals/siamcomp/ChazelleRT05}.
 In particular, for each $i$, $\poly(\epsilon^{-1}\log \Delta)$ samples are taken from the point set of $\mathring{G}^{(i)}_V$, which may be efficiently maintained and sampled using $\ell_0$-samplers.
 After that, we perform a stochastic-stopping BFS in $\mathring{G}^{(i)}_V$ starting from each sampled point and using a random number of steps (but at most $O(\epsilon^{-2} \log \Delta)$ steps).
 An estimate for the number of small components, and thus for $\mathring{c}^{(i)}_V$, is computed using the outcome of each BFS, i.e., whether the whole component is discovered or not.
 The random exploration is made possible by the following modified $\ell_0$-sampler designed in~\cite{FIS08}, which also returns the non-empty neighborhood when sampling a point.
-See also a survey about $\ell_0$-samplers by Cormode and Firmani~\cite{DBLP:journals/dpd/CormodeF14}. \begin{lemma}[$\ell_0$-Sampler with neighborhood information~{\cite[Corollary 3]{FIS08}}] There is an algorithm that for $\delta > 0$, integer $\rho,\Delta\ge 1$, every set of points $S\subseteq [\Delta]^2$ presented as a dynamic geometric stream, succeeds with probability at least $1-\delta$ and, conditioned on it succeeding, returns a point $p\in S$ such that for every $s\in S$ it holds that $\Pr[p = s] = 1 / |S|$.
-Moreover, if the algorithm succeeds, it also returns all points from $s\in S$ such that $\dist(p, s)\le \rho$.
-The algorithm has space and both update and query times bounded by $\poly(\rho\cdot\epsilon^{-1}\cdot \log\Delta\cdot \log \delta^{-1})$, and its memory contents is a linear sketch of $S$. \end{lemma}
+See also a survey about $\ell_0$-samplers by Cormode and Firmani~\cite{DBLP:journals/dpd/CormodeF14}.